-The results show that emission during knockout periods (20 minutes, up to three times a day), were around half the emission limit.
-Emissions at other times were shown to be substantially less at around 8mg/m3.
+The results show that emission during knockout periods (20 minutes, up to three times a day), were less than half the emission limit at around 17mg/m3.
+Emissions at other times were shown to be substantially less at around 4mg/m3.